 Outwardly, Suver Haze is not so hard to identify.
-It’s a dense, dark green flower with tightly-packed buds that can appear somewhat large and resinous.
+It’s a dense, dark green flower with tightly packed buds that can appear somewhat large and resinous.
 Yellow, orange, and even blood-red accents are not uncommon.

 Suver Haze Strain Genetics

-As we said previously, the Suver Haze CBD strain is a great example of a potent hybrid strain.
+The Suver Haze CBD strain is a great example of a potent hybrid strain.
 Both of its ancestors are high-performance CBD hybrids that were selected to minimize THC while at the same time making for a strong, diverse spectrum of effects.

 Like most CBD hemp flowers, Suver Haze clocks in at less than a single percent of THC, most of that being Delta 8.
 Hence, this strain will not get you high in any way, no matter the dosage.